--Eucalyptus - non-native; similar to bay laurel (their distinct aromas means antibacterial/antiviral); can be steeped for tea to protect against skin viruses; because it's non-native, it's bad for California habitats because its chemicals harm natives; they were planted to aid against erosion, but actually do not help with this; the Australian tortoise berry eats its leaves; it's flammable, which is why so many houses burned in Berkeley and Oakland so quickly; Eucalyptus is good for the great horned owl, so Nicholas is going to try and get one to live there and put up a video to track the owl's life.
+-Eucalyptus - non-native; similar to bay laurel (their distinct aromas means antibacterial/antiviral); can be steeped for tea to protect against skin viruses; because it's non-native, it's bad for California habitats because its chemicals harm natives; they were planted to aid against erosion, but actually do not help with this; the Australian tortoise berry eats its leaves; it's flammable, which is why so many houses burned in Berkeley and Oakland so quickly; Eucalyptus is good for the great horned owl, so Eric is going to try and get one to live there and put up a video to track the owl's life.

 The class concluded with the eucalyptus lesson, so we stood around and talked a bit afterward.
 The class really interested me.
 Earlier this year, I read The Clan of the Cave Bear and its sequel, The Valley of Horses.
 Both are about our cave-dwelling ancestors and deal a lot with medicinal plants.
 I signed up to take a Botany class next year, but unfortunately with the budget cuts, it was canceled.
 I hope to volunteer at Alviso Adobe this summer to learn more about the plants and take some time to work with nature and get better in tune with how the Natives once lived here.
 I will be updating with any new information I learn about the park and its plants.
 Perhaps I have a career as a naturalist in my future!

 A tree uses what comes its way to nurture itself.
 By sinking its roots deeply into the earth, by accepting the rain that flows towards it, by reaching out to the sun, the tree perfects its character and becomes great.
 Absorb, absorb, absorb.
 That is the secret of the tree.